public class InsertRecordsFromQueryRequest extends Object implements org.apache.avro.generic.IndexedRecord

 valid records, taking into account the

-current mode of ERROR_HANDLING
+current mode of ERROR_HANDLING.

-: Infer the type of
+TYPE_INFERENCE_ONLY: Infer the type of

 the source data and return, without